ptoner/freedom-for-data/README.md

 * Makes very simple requests that can be used in your own DApps.

+### Project Structure

+* **/contracts** - Solidity smart contracts
+    * RecordService.sol - The primary Solidity contract that provides externally accessible create/read/update functions.

+* **/src** - The javascript library
+    * **data-access-service.js** - This is the javascript class you'll get when you require() the library in your web app.
+Its job is to orchestrate the Ethereum and IPFS calls.
+It's injected with an object that can talk to the RecordService contract and an object that can talk to IPFS.

+    * **record-service.js** - This javascript class is responsible for communicating with the RecordService.sol smart contract.

+    * **ipfs-service.js** - This javascript class is responsible for communicating with IPFs.

+* **/test** - Unit tests for record-service.js, ipfs-service.js, and integration tests using data-access-service.js

 # Still very raw, unworking, and probably broken.
 So far.

+# Setup notes
+You'll need to run npm install inside react-app-template any time you deploy your contract to a new address (aka when you do 'truffle migrate').